Ethics & Independence

 The power of shared values

-At Deloitte LLP and its subsidiaries, the responsibility for ethical behavior is taken seriously—by everyone, at every level.
+At Deloitte, the responsibility for ethical behavior is taken seriously—by everyone, at every level.
 We demonstrate this strength of character through our actions.

 Code of Ethics and Professional Conduct

 Integrity is the first of Deloitte’s four shared values.
 Our shared values are not an abstract ethical philosophy, but a powerful, living compass intended to guide us all toward the right decisions and the correct actions, whatever situations we may encounter, whenever and wherever we are.

 An ethical mindset supports values-based decision-making when serving clients and during the course of our daily lives.
 We pride ourselves in focusing on doing not only what is good for business, but what is good for our people, and the communities in which we live and work.

 Our Code of Ethics and Professional Conduct is inspired by the Global Principles of Business Conduct that articulate the standards to which we as Deloitte professionals, must hold ourselves, wherever in the world we live and work.
 Our Code includes and then expands on these principles by adding requirements that are unique to us in the United States.